 Ultrasound technology isn’t just for taking pictures of the inside of your body.
 Therapeutic ultrasound is a safe, non-invasive approach to pain relief that doesn’t require the use of pain medicines.
 The experienced primary care team at Arundel Medical Group, Inc., offers ultrasound therapy to put an end to pain and enhance your body’s natural healing abilities.
 To learn more about therapeutic ultrasound or to schedule an appointment, call the office in Glen Burnie, Maryland, today or request one online.
+They also accept same day walk-ins.

 Ultrasound technology uses sound waves that penetrate beneath your skin to your deeper tissues.
 Diagnostic ultrasounds use these waves to create pictures of the inside of your body.